Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 ```

 Unfortunately once you need to do more than these trivial macros, the
-difficulty tends to go through the roof.
+difficulty tends to go through the roof...

 I recently encountered a situation at work where a non-trivial technical
 problem could be solved by writing an equally non-trivial macro.
 There are a
 number of tricks and techniques I employed along the way that helped keep the
-code manageable and easy to implement, so I thought I'd write about them to
+code manageable and easy to implement, so I thought I'd help the next adventurer
-help the next adventurer who walks this path.
+by writing them down.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to